United Kingdom Internal Market Act 2020

 The United Kingdom Internal Market Act 2020 (c.
 27) is an act of the Parliament of the United Kingdom passed in December 2020.
-It is concerned with trade within the UK, as the UK is no longer subject to EU law.
-The act seeks to prevent internal trade barriers among the four constituent countries of the United Kingdom, and to restrict the way that certain legislative powers of the devolved administrations can operate in practice.
-It introduces principles of mutual recognition and non-discrimination into UK trade law.
+Its purpose is to prevent internal trade barriers within the UK, and to restrict the legislative powers of the devolved administrations in economic policy.
+It is one of several pieces of legislation concerning trade that were passed following the European Union membership referendum, as after Brexit the UK is no longer directly subject to EU law.

 The UK Government has stated that the legislation's intended purpose is to guarantee the continued seamless functioning of the UK's internal market, and to enshrine in law principles to ensure regulations from one part of the UK are recognised across the country.
 The Scottish Government has stated that the legislation is intended to introduce wide ranging constraints on devolved competence, and observed that it also authorises financial assistance by UK government ministers on devolved matters, and reserves devolved powers relating to subsidy control.
-They said that the intent of the bill was a "power grab", and in a report published in March 2021 said that the act is "radically undermining the powers and democratic accountability of the Scottish Parliament."
+They said that the intent of the bill was a power grab, and in a report published in March 2021 said that the act is undermining the powers and democratic accountability of the Scottish Parliament.

-While the bill was before parliament, the Conservative MP and Minister for the Cabinet Office, Michael Gove, described the bill as a measure to preserve the territorial integrity of the United Kingdom.
-The devolved administrations criticised the bill for its re-centralisation of control over commerce, reversing the devolution of power in the United Kingdom.

 The bill was rejected a number of times by the House of Lords.
+Three of the votes on the bill in the House of Lords are the three largest government defeats in the lords since 1999.
 Eventually, the UK government made changes to make it more flexible, and also withdrew some provisions in Part 5 (relating to the Northern Ireland Protocol to the Brexit withdrawal agreement) that had attracted controversy because of their impact on the rule of law.
-The act was given Royal Assent on 17 December 2020, some two weeks before the United Kingdom formally left the European Single Market.
+The act was given Royal assent on 17 December 2020, some two weeks before the United Kingdom formally left the European single market.

 The Welsh Government sought a judicial review of the legislation.
 In a hearing in April 2021, two High Court judges refused permission for a full hearing, ruling that the claim was premature in the absence of specific circumstances giving rise to the arguments raised by the Welsh Government.